PETROLEUM RESEARCH NEWFOUNDLAND & LABRADOR ORGANIZATIONAL BACKGROUND

-PRNL seeks research and technology development projects that are strategically and commercially relevant, and that create value for our members.
+PRNL seeks research and technology development projects that are strategically or commercially relevant to the innovation, commercialization or advancement of knowledge, equipment, technologies or operating processes that may improve efficiency, reduce wastes, mitigate the environmental risks of business activities; create opportunities for integrated environmental response; or have other potential to create value for our members.
 Projects may range from early phase applied research or feasibility, to full scale technology, process or resource adaptation or development.

-Petroleum Research may fund up to 100% of the total project costs.
-However, proponents are encouraged to have some type (cash/in-kind) of leveraged funding identified.
+PRNL may fund up to 100% of the total project costs.
+However, proponents are encouraged to have cash or in-kind leveraged funding identified.
 Additionally, where possible, applicants are encouraged to contribute a share of the costs and/or provide an in-kind contribution to the project.
 The impact that the identified leveraged funding and/or cost sharing contribution will have on the success of an application will be evaluated on a case-by-case basis.

 All costs properly justified within the full proposal are eligible.
 This may include salaries, overheads, materials, consultancy fees, sub-contract charges, fees for trials and testing, intellectual property costs, the net costs of capital equipment, and some travel and subsistence fees.

-Please note: Petroleum Research will only fund project costs that occur within the Province of Newfoundland and Labrador, and that are compliant with the Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) “Guidelines for Research and Development Expenditures”.
+Please note: PRNL will only fund project costs that occur within the Province of Newfoundland and Labrador, and that are compliant with the Canada-Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) “Guidelines for Research and Development Expenditures”.
 Leveraged funding may be spent in accordance with the respective funding organization’s guidelines.

 To apply for funding, the proponent must be a legal business entity in good standing and able to operate in the Province of Newfoundland and Labrador.
 Any organization that meets these criteria may submit a proposal for funding; this can be a company, university or other academic institute, research institute, or a consortium.
 There are no restrictions on the size of an organization that may apply.

-To qualify for funding, proponents must submit a Letter of Intent (LOI) and Conditions of Submission of Information form on or before the date specified in this Call announcement.
+To qualify for funding, proponents must submit a Letter of Intent (LOI) and Conditions of Submission of Information form on or before the date and time specified in this Call announcement.
 The LOI is intended to be a summary of the proposed project.
-Petroleum Research will review all LOIs, and selected applicants will be invited to submit a full proposal.
+PRNL will review all LOIs, and selected applicants will be invited to submit a full proposal.

 Full proposal requirements and deadlines will be communicated to proponents selected to submit a full proposal.

-Petroleum Research will notify all successful applicants and communicate any conditions for funding.
-The applicants must enter into a R&D funding agreement with Petroleum Research within ninety (90) days of notice of award or the offer of award will be withdrawn.
+PRNL will notify all successful applicants and communicate any conditions for funding.
+The applicants must enter into a R&D funding agreement with PRNL within ninety (90) days of notice of award or the offer of award will be withdrawn.

-Petroleum Research respects the desire of proponents to protect their project concepts, and conducts itself accordingly.
-However, Petroleum Research regularly receives proposals that are similar to work already being undertaken, concepts already being pursued, or which may be pursued in the future independent of the proponent’s information, either by Petroleum Research or by its members and their affiliates.
+PRNL respects the desire of proponents to protect their project concepts, and conducts itself accordingly.
+However, PRNL regularly receives proposals that are similar to work already being undertaken, concepts already being pursued, or which may be pursued in the future independent of the proponent’s information, either by PRNL or by its members and their affiliates.
 As a result, all LOIs must be accompanied by a completed “Conditions of Submission of Information” form which acknowledges that the LOI is submitted on a non-confidential basis.

-Petroleum Research will use submitted information for the sole purpose of considering and evaluating whether it may fund further research or development of concepts submitted.
-If, in the future, either Petroleum Research or the proponent wishes to disclose further specific information in confidence, this will be done only after Petroleum Research enters into separate written agreements covering the treatment of that information.
+PRNL will use submitted information for the sole purpose of considering and evaluating whether it may fund further research or development of concepts submitted.
+If, in the future, either PRNL or the proponent wishes to disclose further specific information in confidence, this will be done only after PRNL enters into separate written agreements covering the treatment of that information.

-Should Petroleum Research choose not to approve any proponent’s proposed research or concept for further consideration and/or funding, Petroleum Research will destroy its copies of the submitted information.
+Should PRNL choose not to approve any proponent’s proposed research or concept for further consideration and/or funding, PRNL will destroy its copies of the submitted information.

 HOW TO APPLY